 The General Priciples of Government Citation is available online from Lexis-Nexis:

 INFORMATION BUTTON (Letter "i" in Blue Circle)

-Click Information Button for additional details about any source item listed in this guide.
+Information Button (blue circle with letter i) contains details about any source item listed in this guide, such as:

 - itemized list of things provided